capac/higher-education-students-performance-evaluation/README.md

 ## Exploratory data analysis

 I've completed some exploratory data analysis to get a feel for the categorical data set.
-These results are saved in the `plots` floder, and have been generated with the `eda.py` script.
+These results are saved in the `plots` folder, and have been generated with the `eda.py` script.
 Here I show the `Grade output` category bar plot.

 ![](plots/grade_barplot.png "plots/grade_barplot.png")